lululxvi/deepxde/README.md

 DeepXDE has implemented many algorithms as shown above and supports many features:

+- enables the user code to be compact, resembling closely the mathematical formulation.
-- complex domain geometries without tyranny mesh generation.
-The primitive geometries are interval, triangle, rectangle, polygon, disk, cuboid, and sphere.
+- **complex domain geometries** without tyranny mesh generation.
+The primitive geometries are interval, triangle, rectangle, polygon, disk, cuboid, sphere, hypercube, and hypersphere.
 Other geometries can be constructed as constructive solid geometry (CSG) using three boolean operations: union, difference, and intersection.
-- multi-physics, i.e., (time-dependent) coupled PDEs.
-- 5 types of boundary conditions (BCs): Dirichlet, Neumann, Robin, periodic, and a general BC, which can be defined on an arbitrary domain or on a point set.
+- 5 types of **boundary conditions** (BCs): Dirichlet, Neumann, Robin, periodic, and a general BC, which can be defined on an arbitrary domain or on a point set.
-- different neural networks, such as (stacked/unstacked) fully connected neural network, residual neural network, and (spatio-temporal) multi-scale fourier feature networks.
+- different **neural networks**: fully connected neural network (FNN), stacked FNN, residual neural network, (spatio-temporal) multi-scale fourier feature networks, etc.
-- 6 sampling methods: uniform, pseudorandom, Latin hypercube sampling, Halton sequence, Hammersley sequence, and Sobol sequence.
+- 6 **sampling methods**: uniform, pseudorandom, Latin hypercube sampling, Halton sequence, Hammersley sequence, and Sobol sequence.
 The training points can keep the same during training or be resampled every certain iterations.
+- different **optimizers**: Adam, L-BFGS, etc.
-- conveniently save the model during training, and load a trained model.
+- conveniently **save** the model during training, and **load** a trained model.
-- uncertainty quantification using dropout.
-- many different (weighted) losses, optimizers, learning rate schedules, metrics, etc.
-- callbacks to monitor the internal states and statistics of the model during training, such as early stopping.
+- **callbacks** to monitor the internal states and statistics of the model during training: early stopping, etc.
-- enables the user code to be compact, resembling closely the mathematical formulation.
+- **uncertainty quantification** using dropout.
+- **float32** and **float64**.
+- many other useful features: different (weighted) losses, learning rate schedules, metrics, etc.

 All the components of DeepXDE are loosely coupled, and thus DeepXDE is well-structured and highly configurable.
 It is easy to customize DeepXDE to meet new demands.